 Tank tops

-Spaghetti straps
+Spaghetti strResurgence Hall

 Midriff exposed

 Low cut dresses or blouses

 Sweat suits

 Flip flops

 Sneakers

 Stained and/or torn clothing

 Other attire deemed inappropriate by the Executive Director

 7.13 Outside Employment

 Helping students achieve their full academic potential, and working to help the School realize its mission will take a significant investment of time from every staff member.
 To that end, employment outside of the School is strongly discouraged.
 Any outside employment that an employee does decide to pursue must not conflict in any way with the employee’s responsibilities to the School.
 Employees may not conduct outside work or use school property, equipment, or facilities in connection with outside work whilst on school time.
 Further, all work done for Resurgence Hall is the exclusive property of the school and may not be used, distributed, or sold to or for any other organization without the written consent of the Executive Director.
 Further, the School assumes that all work completed by an employee is completed while under the employment of the school and is therefore property of the School, unless outlined in writing by the employee.